Cigar – The Mighty One

 The racing world had been aware of Cigar before his Breeder’s Cup Classic victory.
 Now after displaying his superiority to a national audience via television, Cigar became recognised as the best horse in many years around the country.
 He had won twelve races in succession.
 Nine of the victories came in grade one events.
 He just completed a perfect ten for ten campaign, was named as the Eclipse Award Horse of the Year, and was coming back for another racing year to compete as a six year old.
 In a time when superior horses were retired to stud after such a dominating record, Allen and Madeleine Paulson were applauded for keeping their champion in training.

 Race tracks around America were falling over each other trying to lure Cigar to their establishments.
 They knew that by having such a popular horse compete at their tracks, the fans would come out in droves to see a legend in person.
 Suffolk Downs had already increased the Massachusetts Handicap purse and attracted the superstar to the Boston area facility.
 The Pimlico Special also received a purse increase, and Cigar showed up.
 Now with his popularity at a frenzy, Cigar was poised to make inroads outside his native land.

 Sheikh Mohammed bin Rashid al Maktoum of Dubai was, and still is, a deep pocketed patron saint of the turf.
 He has built an immense racing and breeding empire that stretches from England to Ireland to Kentucky and Australia and Japan.
 He also is developing a very lucrative and prestigious racing program in his native country.
 In 1996 Sheikh Mohammed wanted to inaugurate the rich Dubai World Cup race.
 The race would be contested at Nad al Sheba on a dirt oval.
-The race would be run at the classic American distance of ten furlongs and carry a record purse of four million dollars, making it the richest race in the world.
+This new race would be run at the classic American distance of ten furlongs and carry a record purse of four million dollars, making it the richest race in the world.
 The offer was too tempting to resist.